 - Have a household income of less than £80,000 per year

-- You're a first time buyer*
+- Preferably a first time buyer*

 - Have a good credit rating

 - Have at least £1,500 of savings to cover the one-off costs (things like solicitor fees).
-Remember this doesn't include mortgage deposits, developer reservation fees or stamp duty (if applicable).
+Remember this doesn't include any mortgage deposits, developer reservation fees or stamp duty (if applicable).
 Most schemes will require you to have a deposit of at least 5% of the share you are buying.

 With Shared Ownership you can buy a newly built home or an existing one through resale programmes from housing associations like us.
 You’ll need to take out a mortgage to pay for your share of the home’s purchase price, or fund this through your savings.
 Shared Ownership properties are always leasehold.